Machina/The Machines of God: Recording

 Much like previous albums, the songs were first tracked acoustically at Corgan's house in late 1998 before the band set to work on them at their practice space and the Chicago Recording Company.
 The recording was conducted with the team responsible for finishing Adore – co-producer Flood and engineers Howard Willing and Bjorn Thorsrud.

 The band took a break from recording in April 1999 to embark on the Arising! tour, which took the band to nine small clubs.
 After the tour's conclusion, the bass guitarist, D'arcy Wretzky, left the band, leaving the rest of them in a difficult position.
 Corgan later said, "This put a stress obviously on the full integrity of the project, because it was connected to the band not only bringing the music to fruition fully, but also the public component of being in character.
 I ended up in a broken band with a half-ass enthusiasm towards finishing a project already started."
+In Wretzky's absence, Corgan and Iha shared bass duties for the recording of the album.

 Flood later remembered, "We decided that we were going to have to make a very different kind of record [...] we pretty much went back to the drawing board.
 Certain songs on the record are survivors from that first period, but it meant a shift in the ways songs had to be formed."

 Corgan described the new recording process for Machina, now focused more on the song development than on the concept:

 We spent most of the time trying to take the songs as far as they could be taken down a particular avenue.
 So if it was gonna be proto-cyber metal, we tried to make it very proto and very cyber.
 If it was acoustic, then we tried to not fall into the typical ballad-y kind of aspects.
 That's where we spent most of our time.
 The songs were probably written in about a day.

-In the end, the theatrical qualities of the live performances and appearances were mostly abandoned.
-Many of the songs on the album refer to the ending of love and relationships (both romantic and otherwise), most of them obvious references to the band themselves.
-Corgan described "This Time" as "my love song to the band".
-According to Corgan, the album was structured so that the first eight tracks would be "more poppy", and the last seven "more arty".
-Generally, Corgan appraised the sound of the album as "a rock 'n' roll approach with pop sensibility".